-- APCERT member policies and procedures; - 2. means of secure communications for the APCERT members: - 3. policies, procedures and guidelines that allow information to be shared to the fullest possible extent among APCERT members; - 4. guidelines for receiving and handling reports of computer attacks from within and external to the region; and - 5. a web site to publish relevant information and documents.
+- i.
+APCERT member policies and procedures; - ii. means of secure communications for the APCERT members; - iii. policies, procedures and guidelines that allow information to be shared to the fullest possible extent among APCERT members; - iv. guidelines for receiving and handling reports of computer attacks from within and external to the region; and - v. a web site to publish relevant information and documents.